 2016 – Present Situation

 To date, the opening up of Hungary’s online gambling industry hasn’t had a great deal of practical impact.
-Restrictive licensing conditions and tax rates imposed upon operators and confusion over how to gain a licence has put many operators off from moving into the market.
+Restrictive licensing conditions, tax rates imposed upon operators and confusion over how to gain a licence has put many operators off from moving into the market.

 Are Players Taxed On Winnings?